 Fibrous dysplasia is the most common bone abnormality that occurs during the years of growth and development (as opposed to osteoporosis, the most common bone abnormality during the years of our bodies’ decline).
 Dysplasia means abnormal development.
 Fibrous dysplasia is a disease of the bone in which the outer layers of the bone become thin, and the inner bone marrow is replaced by a gritty fibrous tissue containing sharp, needle-like fragments of bone.

 Fibrous dysplasia is usually first apparent in late childhood.
-It can occur in only one bone (monostotic fibrous dysplasia) or in several or many bones (polyostotic fibrous dysplasia).
+It can occur in only one bone (monostotic) or in several or many bones (polyostotic).
 Monostotic fibrous dysplasia is up to six times as common as the polyostotic form (Orthopedics, August 1996).
 In polyostotic fibrous dysplasia, up to 75% of the skeleton may be involved.
 Often fibrous dysplasia is discovered when a bone fractures from relatively minor trauma.
 Unfortunately, fractures through dysplastic bone do not heal well until the fibrous tissue is surgically removed.

-When fibrous dysplasia occurs in the jaw, the swelling of the angle of the jaw (sometimes accompanied by upturned eyes from facial fibrous dysplasia), gives a cherubic look to the face.
+When it occurs in the jaw, the swelling of the angle of the jaw (sometimes accompanied by upturned eyes from facial fibrous dysplasia), gives a cherubic look to the face.
 In fact, fibrous dysplasia of the jaw has its own name — cherubism.

 Research has linked fibrous dysplasia to genetic mutations causing increased activity of a protein called G alpha s protein.
 Researchers believe that the mutation causes increased activity of bone dissolving cells.
-Bisphosphonates are a class of drugs which may work by inhibiting bone breakdown and have been shown to improve the symptoms of fibrous dysplasia.
+Bisphosphonates are a class of drugs which may work by inhibiting bone breakdown and have been shown to improve the symptoms.
 Some patients will require surgical interventions such as the implantation of healthy bone, steel, or titanium to strengthen weakened areas affected by fibrous dysplasia.